-Town of Smithtown Planning and Community Development Department is a Public Housing Agency in Smithtown, New York that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Town of Smithtown Planning and Community Development Department is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Town of Smithtown Planning and Community Development Department serves Smithtown.